coreytaylorcompchem/the_kitbag/pipelines/docking/README.md

     - prepare_receptor_pdbqt: Prepare the receptor for docking.
 Format: pdbqt ↳ Backends: gnina, unidock
 Available Workflows:
- - constrained_docking: Prepare, dock and score with core constraints.
+ - constrained_docking: Prepare, dock and score with core constraints(WIP - may not need it).
- - ensemble_docking: Prepare, dock and score emsemble of proteins.
+ - ensemble_docking: Prepare, dock and score emsemble of proteins (WIP).
+ - multi_pocket_docking: Dock ligands into top N pockets detected by fpocket.
  - vanilla_docking: Prepare, dock and score with no constraints.
 ```